-Studies are revealing that runners tend to overpronate more in cushioned running shoes, resulting in overpronation pain as compared with running barefoot.
-A study by Stacoff et al., found that running shoes significantly increased pronation by restricting the natural torsional movement of the foot compared to barefoot running.
+Motion control running shoes may be in somewhat of a credibility crisis as there is evidence showing that some runners may overpronate more in stability running shoes as compared with running without shoes.
+For instance, a study by Stacoff et al., found that stability running shoes significantly increased pronation by restricting the natural torsional movement of the foot compared to barefoot running.

 The stiffness of the shoe at the transverse talar (the joint of the foot just below the ankle) and tarso-metatarsal joints (the joints in the top midfoot and forefoot) resulted in greater rearfoot movement compared to running barefoot.
 A stiff sole leads to a small angle of torsion (twisting force) of the foot during both forefoot and heel strike running.

 - Some levels of foot torsional movements during running is nothing to worry about because its an indicator of good flexibility and healthy range of motion.
 However, shoe stiffness may prevent proper, natural torsional movements which may consequentially unleash a cascade of unfavorable, mechanically straining movements of the foot during running.

 The researchers concluded that running shoes influenced rearfoot instability by which problems, in terms of injury, are sure to arise.

 Other studies have found that motion control running shoes did a poor job of correcting pronation.
 Yet, to overcome this challenge, barefoot running provides optimal conditions for self-control of the foot.

 Running Without Shoes Puts More Control on Pronation Problems

 In barefoot running, a forefoot strike is utilized whereby movements in the forefoot are greater than movements in the rearfoot.

 At touchdown, the forefoot naturally goes into eversion which is independent of the rearfoot, therefore the rearfoot remains stabilized or undergoes minimal pronation in barefoot-forefoot running.